 - Facilitated seven separate law firm mergers with Lewis Brisbois Bisgaard & Smith thereby creating new offices in Las Vegas, Phoenix, Houston, Beaumont, Dallas, Tucson and Sacramento, and placed more than 70 partners including 12 group leaders and managing partners throughout the United States.

 - Facilitated the merger of the Sacramento office of Bullivant Hauser with Locke Lord including Bullivant’s former chairman Taylor Florence to establish Locke Lord’s Sacramento office.

-- Amar Thakur, former Intellectual Property chair at Foley & Lardner to Quinn, Emanuel, Urquhart & Sullivan to lead a 70-lawyer litigation group.
+- Represented Amar Thakur, former Intellectual Property chair at Foley & Lardner to Quinn, Emanuel, Urquhart & Sullivan to lead a 70-lawyer litigation group.

 - Established the labor group for Norton Rose Fulbright: Art Silbergeld, Dickstein Shapiro Western Regional Labor Chair (and group) and John Yslas, Foley & Lardner National Employment Class Action Co-chair and Regional Labor Chair to Norton Rose in Los Angeles.